microsoft/prose/team.md

 synthesis and is now a Research Software Engineer in the PROSE team.
 In addition to work on programming by example, his code has been deployed as the hint mechanism in MSR's [Code Hunt programming game](https://www.codehunt.com/).
 {% include about-row-end.liquid.html %}

+{% include about-row-start.liquid.html name="Mark Plesko" img="Mark-Plesko.jpg" %}
+Mark has been at Microsoft for 15 years, spending about half of that time in MSR.
+He graduated from Carnegie Mellon University and spent a year nearby working on certifying compilation and proof carrying code with Cedilla Systems.
+At Microsoft, he worked on Bartok, an optimizing ahead-of-time compiler and runtime system for C#, for a long time.
+As part of that work in MSR, he contributed to research in garbage collection, software transactional memory, and the Singularity managed OS project.
+He then worked on generics, separate compilation, and System C# as part of the Midori incubation effort.
+After a year and a half learning about Azure Storage, he is excited to have returned to the field of programming languages on the PROSE team.
+{% include about-row-end.liquid.html %}

 {% include about-row-start.liquid.html name="Alex Polozov" img="Alex-Polozov.jpg" link="http://alexpolozov.com" %}